Mandarancio/Statistical-Machine-Translation/TP1/README.md

 The translated sentence match the original translation.
 ## Exercise 2
 In this second exercise we were asked to implement the EM algorithm for a simple head or tails problem.
 You can find the code in em_coins.py.
+The config file is em.json.